allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 this approach was crucial in terms of continuous learning and gaining user feedback.

 Besides, it was something one would expect from a professional start-up – a project may fail, but the team can abandon it quickly before any technical debt arises.
 The first technical failure proved that the team’s approach was right.
-By being able to rollback changes made to the solution (in fact activating it for 0% users) the team had the time to analyze the application and release suitable fixes.
+By being able to rollback changes, the team had the time to analyze the application and release suitable fixes.
 At the same time, nothing disturbed Allegro users.
 All of this could happen owing to professional and responsible approach of the team.

 ## Technical reliability of a solution